Lima: Economy

 Lima is the country's industrial and financial center and one of Latin America's most important financial centers, home to many national companies and hotels.
 It accounts for more than two-thirds of Peru's industrial production and most of its tertiary sector.

 The metropolitan area, with around 7,000 factories, is the main location of industry.
 Products include textiles, clothing and food.
 Chemicals, fish, leather and oil derivatives are manufactured and processed.
 The financial district is in San Isidro, while much of the industrial activity takes place in the west of the city, extending to the airport in Callao.
 Lima has the largest export industry in South America and is a regional center for the cargo industry.
 Industrialization began in the 1930s and by 1950, through import substitution policies, manufacturing made up 14% of GNP.
 In the late 1950s, up to 70% of consumer goods were manufactured in factories located in Lima.

 The Callao seaport is one of the main fishing and commerce ports in South America, covering over 47 ha and shipping 20.7 million metric tons of cargo in 2007.
 The main export goods are commodities: oil, steel, silver, zinc, cotton, sugar and coffee.

+The city is home to a variety of national and transnational company headquarters, many of which are located in modern buildings constructed in different sectors, especially in the San Isidro district, which has become the city's financial center in recent decades.
+The metropolitan area, with nearly eight thousand factories, is also the country's center of industrial development, thanks to the quantity and quality of the available labor force and the infrastructure of the city's internal roads and highways.

 As of 2003, Lima generated 53% of GDP.
 Most foreign companies in Peru settled in Lima.

 In 2007, the Peruvian economy grew 9%, the largest growth rate in South America.
 The Lima Stock Exchange rose 185.24% in 2006 and in 2007 by another 168.3%, making it then one of the fastest growing stock exchanges in the world.
 In 2006, the Lima Stock Exchange was the world's most profitable.

 The Asia-Pacific Economic Cooperation Summit 2008 and the Latin America, the Caribbean and the European Union Summit were held there.

 Lima is the headquarters for banks such as Banco de Crédito del Perú, Scotiabank Perú, Interbank, Bank of the Nation, Banco Continental, MiBanco, Banco Interamericano de Finanzas, Banco Financiero, Banco de Comercio and CrediScotia.
 It is a regional headquarters for Standard Chartered.
 Insurance companies based in Lima include Rimac Seguros, Mapfre Peru, Interseguro, Pacifico, Protecta and La Positiva.